How to Manage Projects with Google Workspace

 Google Workspace offers multiple products that teams can use to enhance their productivity.
-That being said, in Google Workspace, there is no direct way to manage projects using any of Google’s tools.
+That being said, in Google Workspace, there is no direct way to manage projects with Google Workspace.
 Many of their apps can support project management, but if you want to track your tasks and progress for any project of significant size, then you might want to take advantage of integrations with Google Workspace.

 Popular project management apps like Asana or Trello make managing your projects a breeze – and often, fun.
 Did you know these tools play very nicely with Google Workspace, and you can access them without leaving the Google interface?
 Google is aware that many business customers use Google Workspace to manage multiple large projects or even small tasks requiring some level of coordination.